Futures Without Violence: Programs

+Health

-HealthFutures Without Violence provides health care providers with resources to help identify and respond to domestic violence.
+Futures Without Violence provides health care providers with resources to help identify and respond to domestic violence.
 The organization hosts the biennial National Health Conference on Domestic Violence, convening medical, public health, and domestic violence experts from across the U.S. to advance the health care system’s response to domestic violence.
 The organization provides technical assistance and materials to thousands of people each year through the National Health Resource Center on Domestic Violence.
 The Center is one of five specialized domestic violence resource centers in the country funded by the U.S. Department of Health and Human Services.

+Judicial Education

-Judicial EducationFutures Without Violence’s National Judicial Institute gives judges guidelines, education, and materials to ensure that their courtrooms provide help to victims of family violence.
+Futures Without Violence’s National Judicial Institute gives judges guidelines, education, and materials to ensure that their courtrooms provide help to victims of family violence.